 ASH | FDA Collaboration: A Workshop on Regulatory Science in Hematology

 ASH is committed to educating its members on the workings of the U.S. Food and Drug Administration (FDA) and to provide a rigorous understanding of regulatory medicine.
-New in 2022, ASH and the FDA are co-launching a new workshop.
-This workshop would be applicable to future careers in academic medicine with a focus on clinical or translational research, drug development, or regulatory medicine.
+Piloted in 2022, ASH and the FDA co-launched a new workshop applicable to future careers in academic medicine with a focus on clinical or translational research, drug development, or regulatory medicine.
 This program will provide ASH members with a better understanding of the FDA and allow for an exchange of information and contact sharing.

 During this two-day workshop ASH members will learn more about the FDA and allow ASH members and Agency representatives to learn from each other.
 Sessions at the workshop will be presented in several engaging formats that will encourage active participation (e.g., panel format, small roundtables, speed networking with FDA reps).

-This workshop is planned to be held in-person at ASH Headquarters in Washington, DC on the following dates:
+This workshop will be held in-person at ASH Headquarters in Washington, DC on September 10-11, 2024.

 At the close of this intimate, multi-day workshop, participants will have a basic knowledge of: